BrendonLH/city-explorer-api/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
+City Explorer will take user input and respond with the location data to include weather.
+The user will be shown a daily weather report for the location requested as well as a map.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+step 1. setup the local server with npm install step 2. install all necessary cors,express, dotenv. step 3. get all necessary json or data files step 4. grab all data from json to be displayed

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+languages used: javascript, HTML, CSS, express, node.js, dotenv.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:
+4/10/2020 9:32pm - Application is now fully functional
+4/10/2020 8:32pm - Error func is working (505)
+4/10/2020 7:32pm - Weather feature is complete
+4/10/2020 6:32pm - location feature is complete
+4/9/2020 9:32pm - deployement to heroku complete

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.

 ## Credits and Collaborations

+jin kim--from code 401 C# course helped with the error function, Chuck li villaboos helped fix my syntax errors and debug
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->
 Submission Instructions